 Researchers from the study observed the tumor genes and their patterns in a group of 156 patients possessing the greatest genetic signal for immune cells in the tumor.

-The researchers discovered that smokers had four and a half times decreased likelihood to survive from cancer than non-smokers.
+The researchers discovered that smokers had a four and a half times decreased likelihood to survive from cancer than non-smokers.
 Although the number of immune cells within the tumor was equal in both smokers and non-smokers, the immune cells were less functional in smokers than in non-smokers.

 Julia Newton-Bishop, Professor of Dermatology at the University of Leeds and lead author of the study stated: “It has been reported that smoking can have an effect on immunity and can have direct effects on cancer cells.”